 Applying the cleaner or degreaser

-Once the substrate and grime are identified and the appropriate cleaner is chosen, application becomes the next issue in preparing the surface.
+Once you have identified the substrate and grime, and have chosen the appropriate cleaner, application becomes the next issue in preparing the surface.

 At Redi-Mix Colors, “Our products are best sprayed on.
 An improper application can alter the topcoat by not getting it clean enough, not protecting against moisture or not opening the concrete enough for penetration,” says Hampston.
 “A lot of epoxies sit on the surface.
 We have a sealer and urethane combination so there is a deep penetration and protection that acts as a bonding for the topcoat.”

 Other things to consider

 The condition of the substrate also affects the way the cleaner should be applied.
 “Newly placed concrete should be etched at a minimum.
 The etch is going to help open up a newly placed surface that’s finished by hand,” says Hampston.
 “All finishing, by hand or machine, creates a closed-off surface.
 The etch will open up the pours to get good penetration of the product.”